Understanding Fluid Dynamics for the CAST Mechanical Section

 A common scenario involves calculating pressure, force, or area using Pascal’s Law.
 The formula is straightforward: Pressure (P) = Force (F) / Area (A).

-- Identify the Knowns: The problem will give you two of the three variables for one side of a hydraulic system (e.g., the force applied and the area of the small piston).
+- Identify the Knowns: Problems typically give you two of the three variables for one side of a hydraulic system (for example, the force applied and the area of the small piston).

 - Calculate the Pressure: Use P = F/A to find the pressure within the system.
 For example, if a 10-pound force is applied to a 2-square-inch piston, the pressure is 10 lbs / 2 in² = 5 psi.